Tracing Ion Migration in Halide Perovskites with Machine Learned Force Fields: Results

-Following training and validation, the force fields are used to perform MD simulations on $\mathrm{6\times6\times6}$ cubic supercells (216 units of \ce{CsPbI_{3}}) with one iodide point defect at temperatures between 500 K and 600 K. The volume is kept constant during each run with the lattice parameters at the different temperatures extracted from the constant temperature MD runs on pristine \ce{CsPbI3} (see SI Note 3).
-The temperature range is chosen to ensure a sufficient number of defect migration events within a lattice that is subjected to moderate temperature fluctuations.
-Indeed, Our simulations show multiple migration events for all defects, except for $\mathrm{V_{I}^{-}}$, where no defect migration was observed at all.
-The details of the simulation runs are given in SI Note 5.
+Following training and validation, the force fields are used to perform { at least five independent \SI{2}{ns} long MD simulations per temperature at five temperatures between 500 K and 600 K. The MD timestep is \SI{2}{fs} and substantial cubic supercells ($\mathrm{6\times6\times6}$, 216 units of \ce{CsPbI_{3}}) are used containing only one iodide point defect to minimize interactions between the defect and its periodic images.} The volume is kept constant during each run with the lattice parameters at the different temperatures extracted from the constant temperature MD runs on pristine \ce{CsPbI3} ({see SI Note 4}).
+The temperature range is chosen to ensure a sufficient number of defect migration events within a lattice that is subjected to moderate temperature fluctuations. { From the mean squared displacement (MSD) curves decomposed to the chemical species, plotted in SI figure S11, one can deduce that iodide is the only species that migrates during the simulations.} Indeed, our simulations show multiple migration events for all defects, except for $\mathrm{V_{I}^{-}}$, where no defect migration was observed at all.
+The details of the simulation runs are given in {SI Note 7}.

 The diffusion behavior for all five mobile species can be fitted by an Arrhenius relation